Myrtle Beach, South Carolina is one of the most popular places people are moving to at the moment.

 If you want to join a private golf club, there are several to choose from.
 These include the Pine Lakes, the Dunes Club, and Surf Golf.

-However, if you only want to play golf now and then, you might want a golf course which is open to the public.
+However, if you only want to play golf now and then, you might want a golf course that is open to the public.
 Myrtle Beach has this too, such as Barefoot and Brunswick Plantation.

-What about if you want to play mini golf?
+What about if you want to play mini-golf?
 You can do that too.
-There are actually over 30 mini golf courses here.
+There are actually over 30 mini-golf courses here.